careerfairy/web/apps/mobile/README.md

 ### 2. Setup of base url and search criteria

 For setup of base webview url, go to .env file and change the data.
-For any new variable added, please add the type inside .env.d.ts file.
+For any new variable added to the file (or removed), please update the types in .env.d.ts file.
-When testing on branch and created a PR, use the PR preview url that should be in patter: https://.[PR-name].careerfairy.io
+When testing on branch and created a PR, use the PR preview url that should be in pattern: https://.[PR-name].careerfairy.io

 Go to this link to see how to get current preview url: https://github.com/careerfairy/web/pull/1340 If you change base url, please go to apps/mobile and run command: